New Italian PM Meloni sees tough times, backs Ukraine | Politics

 - Italy

-"The context in which the government will have to act is very complicated, perhaps the most difficult since World War Two," Meloni said, adding that the economy could sink into recession next year.
-But she said that Italy remained "the most beautiful boat in the world" as it tried to steer through the current storms.
+"The context in which the government will have to act is very complicated, perhaps the most difficult since World War Two," she said, adding that the economy could sink into recession next year as it battled rising inflation and disruption linked to the COVID-19 pandemic and Ukraine.
+Meloni, who

+grew up in a working-class district of Rome, cast herself as an underdog who would defy negative forecasts about prospects for her government.

+Meloni's party has neo-fascist roots but she told parliament that her government would fight any form of discrimination.
+"I have never felt any sympathy or closeness to anti-democratic regimes.
+For no regimes, fascism included," she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)